-Sometimes known as Elite TikTok, Alt TikTok consists of teens who indulge in sarcastic insider jokes that sometimes mock ordinary TikTok users doing ordinary things like dancing to popular tunes.
+Sometimes known as Elite TikTok, Alt TikTok consists of teens who indulge in sarcastic insider jokes that mock mainstream TikTok users.

-One user came up with the idea of pairing a hip hop remix of “Yi Jian Mei” with a sexist joke.
-Some apparently found it funny, and a meme was born.
+That’s what happened with “Yi Jian Mei.”
+One user came up with the idea of creating a hip hop remix, and a meme was born.
 One of the top videos has more than 800,000 likes so far, and there’s even a remix with Childish Gambino.

 As for Zhang, whose innocent rendition of the old Chinese classic set off a global trend, he told Abacus that he was flattered by the song’s reception.